turnerlabs/udeploy/README.md

 ### Goals ###

-* Expose portal to deploy and monitor AWS resources
+* Create portal to deploy and monitor AWS resources
 * Enable consitent application versioning across multiple AWS resource types
 * Secure deployments by application and/or environment
 * Allow simple drag-n-drop deployments
 * Provide high level environment resource notifications and troubleshooting
 * Make projects searchable for quick access to details, versions, and documentation
-* Improve resource monitoring for integration partners
+* Improve resource monitoring and interaction for integration partners
 * Support authetication with any OAuth2 API
 * Enable deployment workflow innovation (avoid third-party timelines)
 * Centralize navigation to project resources by linking to scrum boards, config tools, and project documentation